sharpecs/mycota/README.md

 ================================ END OF REPORT =====================================

 ```

-In this case, the R-squared is much lower than the lag summary, but these are adjusted for autocorrelation.
+In this case, the *R-squared* is much lower than the lag summary, but the value is ignored as variables are correlated in error terms using errors of their nearest neighbours.
 The AIC here is also lower than the lag, indicating that the error model is a better fit.
 The coefficient correlation direction for the independent variables has not changed.
-Using the spatial error model, the results can be mapped.
+Using the spatial error model, the residuals can be mapped.

 <figure>
     <center>